|

 are deleted, regardless of whether the project is open or closed;

-is assumed regardless of whether it is specified.
+IResource.FORCE is assumed regardless of whether it is specified.
 If

-is specified, then the files and
+IResource.NEVER_DELETE_PROJECT_CONTENT is specified, then the files and

 folders in a project's local content area are retained, regardless of whether

-the project is open or closed; the IResource.FORCE
+the project is open or closed; the IResource.FORCE flag is ignored.
+If

 neither of these flags is specified, files and folders in a project's local

-content area from open projects (subject to the IResource.FORCE
+content area from open projects (subject to the IResource.FORCE flag), but

 never from closed projects.

-- bit-wise or of update flag constants (
+delete in interface IResourceupdateFlags - bit-wise or of update flag constants (

-- a progress monitor, or null
+and IResource.NEVER_DELETE_PROJECT_CONTENT)monitor - a progress monitor, or null if progress

 reporting is not desired

-- if this method fails.
+org.eclipse.core.runtime.CoreException - if this method fails.
 Reasons include:

-for more details.IFile.delete(boolean, boolean, IProgressMonitor)
+IResource.FORCE is not specified.IResourceChangeEvent for more details.IFile.delete(boolean, boolean, IProgressMonitor),

-IFolder.delete(boolean, boolean, IProgressMonitor)
+IFolder.delete(boolean, boolean, IProgressMonitor),

 IResourceRuleFactory.deleteRule(IResource)

-public void deleteMarkers(java.lang.String type, boolean includeSubtypes, int depth) throws org.eclipse.core.runtime.CoreException
+public void deleteMarkers(java.lang.String type,

-, only markers whose type exactly matches
+is false, only markers whose type exactly matches

 the given type are deleted.